nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to select a specific number of students randomly.
+1. User requests to randomly select a specific number of students.
 2. Class Manager randomly selects the students from all students displayed.
 3. Class Manager shows a list of students that are randomly selected.